rapid7/insightconnect-plugins/google_admin/help.md

 # Description

 Gsuite administrative functions allow you to manage users.
-With the InsightConnect plugin suspend users as part of containment or deprovisioning workflows
+The InsightConnect plugin can suspend users as part of containment or deprovisioning workflows.

 # Key Features